Jrossi3/WebForum/README.md

 We tested threaded replies we test the threaded replies, we have send a POST request to the URL with an 'id' parameter and a JSON object containing a 'msg' field.
 The exact command is "curl http://127.0.0.1:5000/post/3" in which after post is the postId in which we want to insert the thread into the thread array.
 Inside the thread it should generate a reply id, a msg, a key and timestamp when returning.

-5) Thread based range queries
+5) Date based range queries

-We tested thread based range queries by running: curl "http://127.0.0.1:5000/post/3/thread" in order to retrieve all the threaded replies within that particular post whose id is based which is "3" in this case.
-The output should a return as a response providing all the threaded replies to that post and should ignore any other posts which aren't a part of that post's replies.
+We tested date based range queries by running: curl "http://127.0.0.1:5000/post/2023-04-30T21:13:52Z/2023-04-30T21:13:44Z" for example.
+Here the two parameters after /post are start and end timestamps.
+They result with posts in between the two timestamps.
+We have added three more cases for this.
+First case if the user wants to give the start timestamp as none, second in which the end time is none and the third one in which both are none.
+The program will handle the first two out of three but for the third one in which both are entered as none, then it would just give a 404 and throw an error.